B-CyberFunker/S22Present-Lite/README.md

 #CATS22Present-Lite

 Displays content on the secondary screen.
 Designed for the CAT S22 but technically compatible with any android 11+ device.
 This version is specifically for the stock ROM.
+There is a version for other ROMs: https://github.com/B-CyberFunker/CATS22Present/

 It can: